 - Market conditions.
 In a big downtrend (a bear market), buying defensive assets like bonds and commodities can be safer than growth stocks like Disney.
 If the market’s doing well, buying Disney shares could be more lucrative.
 Follow the latest market news on our site to make sound investment decisions.

 - Set your investing goals.
 Want to make a quick buck?
 Day-trading shares (buying and selling on the same day) could be for you.
-Want to buy shares, then hold for a decade or more?
+If you want to buy Disney shares, then hold for a decade or more?
 You can try to buy and hold a stock like Disney, betting that the company will succeed for years to come.

 - Follow emerging trends.
 New technology brings new investment opportunities.
 Disney recently unveiled a new digital platform that it hopes will bring in more viewers for its content.
 To remain a global entertainment power, the company will need to find other ways to leverage newer forms of technology.